AtreyaSh/fastVision/README.md

    `$ docker run -ti --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix fastvision`

-6. Note that this is not a safe means of running the container with multiple users.
+6. Note that this is not a secure means of running the container with multiple users.
 This should be fine for single-users.
 Please check before changing `xhost` permissions.
 After running the container, remmeber to return `xhost` permissions back to its secure state.

    `$ xhost -local:root`